Setting up and register a company in Mauritius

 - Information Communication Technology (new technologies and digital economy).

-Regulations for setting up a company in Mauritius
+Regulations for company formation in Mauritius

-Company formation and registration in Mauritius are governed by the provision of the Companies Act 2001 and the Business Registration Act 2002.
+Company registration in Mauritius are governed by the provision of the Companies Act 2001 and the Business Registration Act 2002.
 Both Acts are in line with the international best practice for modern domestic and international investors to invest more efficiently in Mauritius.

 In addition, under the Companies Act 2001, companies must have:

-- A registered office (no PO boxes).
+- A registered office (in Mauritius, no PO boxes).

 - Wealth structuring through Trusts and Foundations

-- Fund services and administration
+- Fund administration services

 - Invoicing and back office